5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/README.md

 -  if only `_PRW` is present, use `SSDT-PRW0` and follow **Method 2**.

 ### Method 1: using `SSDT-GPRW/UPRW`
 This approach minimizes the amount of necessary binary renames to one to correct the values of return packages.
-Instead of renaming them via DSDT patches, they are renamed via SSDT in macOS only, which is much cleaner.
+Instead of renaming them via `DSDT` patches, we only rename the used method (either `GPRW` or `UPRW`) and then redefine it via SSDT in a way that the values are only changed for macOS while other OSes get the original, unmodified values to work with.

 1. In your `DSDT`, search for `Method (GPRW, 2` and `Method (UPRW, 2`.
 If either one exists, continue with the guide.
-If not, follow the instructions of "Method 2" instead.
+If not, follow the instructions of ["Method 2"](#method-2-using-ssdt-prw0aml-no-gprwuprw) instead.
 2. Depending on which method is used, either open `SSDT-GPRW.dsl` or `SSDT-UPRW.dsl`.
 3. Export it as `.aml` and add it to `EFI/OC/ACPI` and your `config.plist`.
 4. Add the corresponding binary rename to `ACPI/Patch` (see [**GPRW_UPRW-Renames.plist**](https://github.com/5T33Z0/OC-Little-Translated/blob/main/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/i_Common_060D_Patch/GPRW_UPRW-Renames.plist)):